KoojithaT/StockAI/QUICK-START.md

-# 🚀 StockAI Quick Start Guide
+# 🚀 EquiBull Quick Start Guide

 ## 🎯 What You Have